marginalhours/dom-particles/README.md

 ### Methods
 - `.add(options)` - Create a particle from the provided `options` object (see below for particle options)
 - `.addEmitter(options)` - Create a particle emitter from the provided `options` object (see below for emitter options)
-- `.start()` - If `autostart: false` was passed to this instance, call this function manually to begin animation of a particle.
+- `.start()` - If `autostart: false` was passed to this instance, call this function manually to begin animation.
 - `.reset()` - Removes all particles and emitters.
 - `.clearEmitters()` - Removes all emitters.
 Existing particles will remain until the end of their lifespan.